codingburgas/2122-otj-10-project-repo-IMAbadzhiev19/README.md

 ## ⚔️How to download and run☄️ <a id = "download"></a>

-`In order to run the project, you should create a new query in SSMS and paste the script from the .sql file in database folder`
+`In order to run the project, you should create a new query in SSMS and paste the script from the .sql file in database folder and then execute it`

 ![How To Open cmd from file explorer](https://cdn.reddybrek.com/images/posts/669/cmdfromexplorer.gif)